Efter-26/Dmoney-REST-API-Testing-with-Postman/README.md

 ## Bug Report

 During this project I faced some bug/improvement while testing the API endpoints.
-The actual result did not meet the expected result.
+The actual result did not meet the expected result for this some test result meet failed.
 I have attached the **Bug report** [here](https://drive.google.com/drive/u/0/folders/1WmU2vyF2hvSyM4ljoZsax4T6jYC8WL3_).

 ---